aota/kaleidofest.ca/workshops.md

 ### Delhi 2 Dublin Music Workshop
-Delhi 2 Dublin has been called the “United Nations of rock ‘n’ roll”, writing, recording and performing electrically charged music that blends styles from different cultures and genres.
+Delhi 2 Dublin has been called the “United Nations of rock ‘n' roll”, writing, recording and performing electrically charged music that blends styles from different cultures and genres.
 With 7 albums to date, this high energy band has lots of experience